An energy audit is performed using a calculator and computer

 Walk-Through Audit (WTA)

-As the name indicates, this energy audit features a walk-through inspection of your property to identify operational, maintenance, or deficient equipment problems while also identifying areas that need further evaluation.
+As the name indicates, this energy audit features a walk-through inspection of your property to identify operational, maintenance, or deficient equipment problems while identifying areas needing further evaluation.

 Results of WTA